 “Last year, cloud computing, artificial intelligence, and analytical reasoning led LinkedIn’s global list of the most in-demand hard skills.
 They’re all on the list again this year, but a skill we weren’t even looking at a year ago — blockchain — tops the list of most in-demand hard skills for 2020.”

 The LinkedIn list includes both “soft skills” and “hard skills”.
 Put simply, soft skills are more behavioral, and do not directly relate to how an employee executes the work itself.
-Rather, soft skills decide how
+Rather, soft skills decide how they perform their assignments, how they solve problems, make decision etc.

 Blockchain talent is hired at the highest rates